 Take action after a school bus accident in LA

 School bus safety conversations often focus on seat belts rather than bus stop safety.
 However, a child is almost three times as likely to suffer a fatal injury getting on or off a bus in a bus crash.
 Sadly, most of these accidents are preventable if only bus drivers and other motorists follow traffic safety precautions.

-If your child has been injured in a school bus accident or bus stop injury, you may be entitled to compensation to assist with medical bills and other expenses.
+If your child has been injured in a school bus accident in Los Angeles or bus stop injury, you may be entitled to compensation to assist with medical bills and other expenses.
 At the Salamati Law Firm, we are passionate about fighting for the rights of injury victims, and we understand the complex relationships that can arise when it comes to pursuing claims against parties like school districts and bus companies.
 Call today to speak with a Los Angeles bus accident lawyer and find out how we can help you.

 Additional bus stop injury resources: